 During his incendiary NRA speech, Nugent named names.
 He cited Attorney General Eric Holder for the “Fast and Furious” gunrunning program to Mexican drug smugglers and other offenses and railed against Obama for his engineered dismantling of the once strong economy.
 He reminded everyone of how Hillary Clinton sides with the “criminals of the UN” instead of her own great nation and faulted the “good Americans” for allowing “our enemies to sneak into the White House and take corruption to a horrible new level.”

 A few days later, Nugent met with two Secret Service agents in Oklahoma and downplayed the whole investigation.
 He described them as fine, professional agents and said that the meeting could not have gone better, concluding that he had not made threats of violence against anyone.

 “We shook hands and went about our business,” he said.
 “God bless the good federal agents.”

 Contrast this with Adler, whose article in January described the urgency of protecting the Israeli people, naming three options with the third being the assassination of Obama “in order to preserve Israel’s existence.”
-AFP called the Secret Service to ask why there was no official and public investigation of Adler.
+AMERICAN FREE PRESS called the Secret Service to ask why there was no official and public investigation of Adler.
 A press spokesman said he could not provide any official comment on that.

 It still remains in doubt whether federal agents ever confronted Adler.
-JTA, a global Jewish news agency, interviewed Adler a week after his Jan.
-13 column.
+The Jewish Telegraphic Agency (JTA) interviewed Adler a week after his January 13 column.
 As of that date, Adler told JTA that he had not been approached by the Secret Service.

 In addition, the New Black Panthers have advertised a bounty on the head of George Zimmerman—the shooter of black youth Trayvon Martin—in Florida with no legal repercussion.